cmszip/DATA601-Assignment1/README.md

 ## Motivation

+Since his arrival in the NHL in the 2005-2006 season, Alex Ovechkin has been one of the league's most skilled players.
+This has also welcomed debate over who is the best player.
+Given that what is best is often a subjective discussion, there is often more punditry involved than data analysis.

+## Goal

-This project uses data analysis of NHL player stats to determine if Alex Ovechkin is the NHL's best goal scorer.
+Given the above motivation, this project seeks to determine if Ovechkin is the best at a particularly important skill: scoring goals.
+This project uses data analysis of NHL player stats to determine if Alex Ovechkin is the NHL's best goal scorer, and if so, why that is.

+## Data Overview

+An original csv file of NHL player stats dating from 1940 to 2018 was used.
+This dataset includes:
+  * 37,825 rows
+  * 29 columns:
+    * Column datatypes:
+      * float64: 6
+      * int64: 3
+      * object: 20

+This dataset was altered to include the following:
+  * 28,554 rows
+  * 12 columns
+    * Column datatypes:
+      * float64: 4
+      * int64: 3
+      * object: 5

 ---